kose-bioinfo/biscotti/README2.md

 C(aa1, aa2) += 2 * w1 * w2    if aa1 != aa2
 C(aa, aa)   += w^2            for aa == aa

-Step 3: Combine clusters
+3: Combine clusters
 C_total(aa1, aa2) = Σ_clusters C_cluster(aa1, aa2)

-Step 4: Background frequencies
+4: Background frequencies

 From symmetric pair counts:

 A[a] = 2*C[a,a] + Σ_{b != a} C[a,b]

-Normalize:
+Normalise:

 P_obs(a) = A[a] / Σ_z A[z]

-Step 5: Observed vs expected pair probabilities
+5: Observed vs expected pair probabilities

 Observed pair probabilities: